What Does a Court Clerk Do?

 - Court clerk: Deputy clerks can advance to the position of court clerks.
 Court clerk responsibilities are similar to those of deputy clerks, but they involve higher levels of responsibility and compensation.

 - Chief court clerk: Chief court clerks, also known as chief deputy clerks or chief clerks, are the highest level in the court clerk system.
 In some jurisdictions, the chief court clerk is an executive level position.
 Chief court clerks are responsible for all administrative and operational elements of the Clerk’s Office.
 They often supervise other staff.
 This is effectively a management position.

 At a minimum, court clerks possess a high school diploma or its equivalent.
 Experience counts for a lot on the upward-mobility ladder, but you may be able to at least get your foot in the door with no further education beyond high school.
 Some court systems require at least two years of college, and many jurisdictions prefer a bachelor's degree.
 A background in business or public administration, political science, criminal justice, law or a related field is helpful.

 Salaries for court clerks vary according to jurisdiction, court, and position.
 Clerks working for the federal court system generally earn the highest salaries.
 Clerks who are just starting out with only a high school degree tend to earn the least.
-The median salary as of March 2017 was approximately $37,500.
-This means it's right in the middle.
-Just as many clerks earn more than this as those who earn less.
+The median salary as of February 2019 was approximately $39,499, which means just as many clerks earn more than this as those who earn less.